m-bouville/investing-by-numbers/README.md

 ### Reversal
 The trend reversal strategy does not find out whether prices are going up (time to be in the market), or going down (we should be out of the market).
 Instead it finds out whether a rise or fall is starting.
 So when the signal is positive, instead of _setting_ the allocation to a high value, we _increase_ its value.
 For this reason the algorithm is rather different from other strategies.

-### A tale of two costs
-The variable 'tradingCost' is meant to account for direct (and less direct) costs of trading:
-- buying and selling assets costs money,
-- buying and selling assets takes time,
-- strategies that trade often require more sustained attention (even when not actually trading).

-'riskAsCost' accounts for the fact that a strategy that trades more is more likely to need up-to-date information (whereas a strategy like CAPE that turns its portfolio once in a decade can afford to use data that are a month old), and in historical testing it is not always easy to tell what precise information was available at the time -- so we penalize heavy-trading strategies because of the extra risk, not just the extra cost.

-Since the latter is not an actual cost, it is used only in the parameter search.
-When plotting the results, only 'tradingCost' is included.

 ## Combining strategies